adamint/Lrrr/README.md

 Lrrr is a recreational golfing language designed to be easily customizable.

-Current pressing issues:
-- Basic mathematical functions have not yet been added (though this is trivial)
+## Todo:
+- Infinite sequence creation/manipulation functions
-- We need sequence generation functions, along with sequence manipulation functions added to the stlib
+- Filter/map/sort/reverse/other sequence manipulation functions
+- Allow functions to accept the evaluated value of other contexts as input: e.g. 4+{7*6} should be acceptable and should return 4 + 42 = 46